 The Principled Leadership Award is presented annually at the Adam Smith Society's National Meeting in New York City.
 The Award honors thoughtful business leaders who understand the centrality of the free market in both our economic system and our civic life.

 Daniel Loeb, Founder and CEO, Third Point LLC

-Daniel Loeb—Founder and CEO, Third Point LLC—will receive the Adam Smith Society's 2019 Principled Leadership Award and speak at the 2019 National Meeting.
+Daniel Loeb—Founder and CEO, Third Point LLC—received the Adam Smith Society's 2019 Principled Leadership Award and spoke at the 2019 National Meeting.

 Daniel Loeb founded Third Point LLC, a leading institutional asset management firm headquartered in New York, in 1995.
 As Chief Executive Officer, he leads portfolio management and research activities.
 Third Point invests globally in equities and in credit, and frequently takes a constructive approach to engaging with management teams and boards of directors to bring about changes necessary to create shareholder value.
 The firm manages capital for an investor base that includes sovereign wealth funds, corporate and government pensions, insurance and reinsurance companies, emerging and developed markets, ultra-high net worth individuals, and international private banks.